aimer63/fire/README.md

   - Applies market shocks if configured
   - Tracks assets allocation

-  Savings: the simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.
+  Savings: the simulation invest all fund in bank account exceeding the [bank_upper_bound](/docs/config.md) in _"liquid"_ assets.

-  This process runs for the specified number of times, i.e. `num_simulations`, each run simulates `years_to_simulate` years of the user's financial life.
+  This process runs for the specified number of times, i.e. [num_simulations](/docs/config.md), each run simulates [years_to_simulate](/docs/config.md) years of the user's financial life.
-  The simulation ends holding `num_simulations` different evolutions of the user's wealth.
+  The simulation ends holding [num_simulations](/docs/config.md) different evolutions of the user's wealth.
   Finally, it aggregates the results to determine the success rate and other statistics.
   The results are presented in plots and reports.